mapbox/vector-tile-spec/2.0/README.md

 ### 4.2.
 Features

-A feature MUST contain either a `geometry` field or a `raster` field, but MUST NOT contain both.
-If a feature has a `geometry` field, it MUST also have a `type` field as described in the Geometry Types section.
+A feature MUST contain a `geometry` field.

+A feature MUST contain a `type` field as described in the Geometry Types section.

 A feature MAY contain a `tags` field.
 Feature-level metadata, if any, SHOULD be stored in the `tags` field.